KubernetesCommunityDaysAmsterdam/kcd2022/docs/index.md

 We meet every other Thursday at 6pm CEST.
 This is the [zoom link](https://us02web.zoom.us/j/89339449238?pwd=M2tWNkswbFVtd0RZcmpPSFdyVDhaQT09) to join and discuss (passcode 429864)

+## Call for volunteers

+Join our team!
+Come to one of the office hours calls, introduce yourself and start picking out tasks from the [public project board](https://github.com/orgs/KubernetesCommunityDaysAmsterdam/projects/1/views/1).

 ## Project layout

     mkdocs.yml    # The configuration file.